MertCanSaribiyik/To-Do-List/README.md

 # To-Do-List

 A simple, responsive to-do list website.
 Typed tasks are saved to local storage.
+Made using HTML, CSS, javascript.